swakita14/RecNexus/Milestones/Milestone2/ClassProj_kexin.md

     In China, there is a very popular social media application named "Weibo", similar to twitter, users can document their life, publish their views about something and comment others' views.
 If one user's view is forward more than 500 times, then the user will be liable for any economic and legal liability incurred herefrom.
     I think users can read anoymously.
 5. Do we allow people to sign up with a pseudonym or will we demand/enforce real names?
-    I think the pseudonym can encourage users pulish their own opinions.
+    I think the pseudonym can encourage users publish their own opinions.

 6. What is it important to know about our users?
 What data should we collect?

+   Preference for news, what kinds of news are they like so we can recommend more for them????
+   We should collect the tags of news which users always scan.

 7. If there are news articles on multiple sites that are about the same topic should we have separate discussion pages or just one?
+   I think we should keep one discussion area but I really don't know how to do this.(how can we know they are about the same topic???

 8. What kind of discussion do we want to create?
 Linear traditional, chronological, ranked, or ?
+   I think ranked will be ok, the hottest comment can always attract more comments and make the news interesting.

 9. Should we allow image/video uploads and host them ourselves?
+   I think images are fine, for example, sometims the meme can help express feelings a lot.

 10.

 ### Interviews